S-Limbu/sql-projects-portfolio/practice/analysis/11_flag_high_value_orders_analysis.md

 | 10 | 10           | 770    | High        |

 🔍 Business Insight

-Out of 10 orders, 5 were classified as 'High' value.
-This shows that half the orders meet the premium threshold, giving the Sales and Finance teams a solid base of high-value customers to focus on for loyalty strategies, personalized follow-ups, and operational prioritization.
+- Out of 10 orders, 5 were classified as 'High' value.

+- This shows that half the orders meet the premium threshold, giving the Sales and Finance teams a solid base of high-value customers to focus on for ;

+- loyalty strategies

+- personalized follow-ups

+- operational prioritization.

 🔑 Takeaway
 Half of all orders exceed £500 — making them prime targets for premium customer programs and operational prioritization.